 Pet Dermatology: The Solution to Your Pet’s Allergies

 What do mange, atopy, ringworm, flea allergy dermatitis, and dandruff all have in common?
 They’re common skin conditions plaguing our pets—proof that dermatology is not just for people!
 In fact, skin issues are very prevalent in pets regardless of their age, breed, size, and species.
-Therefore, Companion Animal Hospital Kenosha offers a wide range of pet dermatology services to help diagnose and treat these irritating problems.
+Therefore, Companion Animal Hospital of Wicker Park offers a wide range of pet dermatology services to help diagnose and treat these irritating problems.
 Itchiness is usually a telltale sign of a skin condition, so if you notice your pet scratching away, be sure to let us know!
 Our team will help you find a solution.

 Additional Allergy Symptoms

 Along with itching, other signs that your pet may have an allergy include:

 - Scratching and rubbing at the ears

 - Rubbing face against furniture

 - Bright red skin

 There are various allergens that can cause a reaction in pets.
 These may include: